 To start, I removed unneeded software such as Wolfram’s Mathematica and LibreOffice.
 Removing these two pieces of software alone saved nearly 1GB of space.

-From there, the size of the main partition was reduced and was set to auto-expand on first boot.
+From there, the size of the main partition was reduced.

 What Python packages are installed on the Raspberry Pi?